seagle011/multithreading/README.md

-# multithreading
+# Multi-threaded Printing

-This program creates two Thread objects, t1 and t2, and starts them using the start() method.
-These threads then run in parallel, executing the print_numbers() and print_letters() functions respectively.
+This Python script demonstrates how to use threads to print numbers and letters concurrently.

-The join() method is then used to wait for both threads to complete before the program exits.
-This ensures that both threads have finished executing before the program terminates.
+#Usage

-Therefore, the program creates and uses only two threads, one for each of the print_numbers() and print_letters() functions.
+The script defines two functions, print_numbers and print_letters, which print numbers 1-10 and letters 'a'-'j' respectively.
+The script then creates two threads, one for each function, and starts them.
+The join method is called on each thread to ensure that they complete before the script exits.